 - Renewals must follow the above process.

-Organizations that rent parking spaces must provide proof of current insurance in accordance with Trusts Committee requirements which are as follows:
+Organizations that rent parking spaces must provide proof of current insurance in accordance with Trusts Committee requirements:

 Less than 20 spaces: